MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Overview.md

 ms.topic: overview
 ms.service: windows-iot
 ms.subservice: iot
-description: Learn about what Windows IoT Enterprise is and what you can do with it.
+description: Windows IoT Enterprise is a full version of Windows Enterprise.
+Is intended for fixed purpose devices and provides a 10-year support lifecycle.
 keywords: IoT Enterprise, binary, fixed purpose devices, LTSC, Silicon
+#customer intent: I want to understand what Windows IoT Enterprise is and its benefits for building fixed purpose devices.
 ---

 # What is Windows IoT Enterprise?